aljoxo/Arisen/README.md

 - JustThatKing and jdsmith2816 for their help with graphics and some miscellaneous.
 - Noggog for Mutagen and the xEdit team for xEdit and their tools.
 - Halgari and the WJ Team for this amazing platform.
+- [Cosmofujia](https://www.patreon.com/fujiacosmo) for a significant amount of high quality Weapon Models.